A Place Where [Family] Life Takes Shape

-Authored by Dr. Jennifer Andersen and commissioned by Threshold, this report examines the impact and design of Rainhouse - a relational installation experience for families with children aged 0–5.
+Authored by Dr. Jennifer Andersen and commissioned by Threshold, this report examines the experience and design of Rainhouse- a relational installation experience for families with children aged 0–5.
 Presented at ArtPlay in Melbourne from August 2024 to June 2025, Rainhouse was created by artists Zoë Barry, Liz Francis, Nikita Hederics, and Sarah Lockwood as an evolution of the earlier theatrical work RAIN: for babies and their carers.

-The report explores how the installation’s design - including soft materials, a calming soundscape, open-ended play elements, and attentive staff support - fostered connection, calm, and creativity among families.
+The report explores how the installation’s holistic design - including soft materials, a calming soundscape, open-ended play elements, and attentive staff support - fosters connection, calm, and creativity among families.

 'To lie on soft, generous cushions, gazing up through gently lit, swaying threads of cotton, while tuning into the sound of an approaching storm, is to be enveloped in a world of sensation.'